 PCS Major winner 1989, piano

-TINA FAIGEN, pianist, holds a Bachelor of Music degree from Oberlin College, and both Master of Music and Doctor of Musical Arts degrees from University of Miami where she studied under renowned pianist Ivan Davis.
-A recipient of many prizes and awards, she has performed on the distinguished Pittsburgh “Y” Recital Series, is a 1989 winner of the Pittsburgh Concert Society Majors, and has been engaged as guest pianist with numerous orchestras including the Pittsburgh Symphony Orchestra at the age of 13, and having been awarded a debut tour, with Orchestra Sinfonica Abruzzeze in Italy.
+TINA FAIGEN, pianist, holds both Doctor of Musical Arts and Master of Music degrees from the University of Miami where she studied under renowned pianist Ivan Davis.
+Her Bachelor of Music degree is from Oberlin College.
+A recipient of many prizes and awards, she has performed on the distinguished Pittsburgh “Y” Recital Series, and is a 1989 winner of the Pittsburgh Concert Society Majors Auditions.
+Faigen has been engaged as guest pianist with numerous orchestras including the Pittsburgh Symphony Orchestra at the age of 13.
+Also of note, she was awarded a debut tour with Orchestra Sinfonica Abruzzeze in Italy.

 Recent performances include the Brahms Concerto No. 1 with the DeKalb Symphony in Atlanta and a solo recital for the Johnstown Music Series.
 Faigen has also performed on the Steinway Recital Series, Chatham Guest Artist Series, Pittsburgh Concert Society, was featured artist on the Carnegie Mellon University special event concert, “Schultz, Faigen & Friends,” and has performed live on WQED-FM.
 In May 2018 Faigen will be featured as guest soloist for a Brahms concerto at Pittsburgh’s Carnegie Music Hall with the Edgewood Symphony in celebration of their 30th anniversary.
 An active chamber musician, she performs regularly with Zaffiro Trio, of which she is a founding member.